 - Improved logistics planning and monitoring

-During the next stages of a lifecycle, which are manufacturing planning and executing, the entire production line, including software and hardware, can be streamlined in virtual environments via the digital twin.
+During the next stages of a lifecycle, which are manufacturing planning and executing, the entire production line can be streamlined in virtual environments via the digital twin.
 The benefits come down to the reduced time and effort, at the next stage when cars are being actually produced.

-In the course of manufacturing itself, a digital twin is perceived as a link between a car and the way it’s being produced.
+A digital twin is somehow a link between a car and the way it’s being produced.
 All the data are integrated into the cloud to enable predictive maintenance and easier manufacturing in the future.

 Car usage and renewal stages use digital twins to predict the source of an error or issue, streamline the user experience and increasing safety.